Collective Outlier Detection and Enumeration with Conformalized Closed Testing

-Proposition~\ref{prop:closed-testing} implies Algorithm~\ref{alg:conformalized-closed-testing} produces valid inferences as long as all local tests are valid, and our method is precisely designed to achieve this (ref.~Section~\ref{sec:local-tests}).
+Proposition~\ref{prop:closed-testing} implies Algorithm~\ref{alg:conformalized-closed-testing} produces valid inferences as long as the local test $\phi_{I_0}$ is valid, and our method is precisely designed to achieve this (ref.~Section~\ref{sec:local-tests}).
 While the lower bound $d(S)$ output by Algorithm~\ref{alg:conformalized-closed-testing} is {\em simultaneously} valid for all possible subsets $S \subseteq [n]$, in the sense of~\eqref{eq-TDguarantee}, this does not mean Algorithm~\ref{alg:conformalized-closed-testing} needs to explicitly output $d(S)$ for all $S \subseteq [n]$.
 On the contrary, one would typically apply Algorithm~\ref{alg:conformalized-closed-testing} focusing on a particular (but possibly data-driven) choice of $S$, as demonstrated in Section~\ref{sec:numerical}.
 In any case, the components of Algorithm~\ref{alg:conformalized-closed-testing} involving the model training and the computation of the conformity scores only need to be applied once, irrespective of $S$.

 We conclude this section by emphasizing that the flexibility of Algorithm~\ref{alg:conformalized-closed-testing}, which can accommodate a variety of classifiers and testing procedures, introduces some challenges.
 In particular, different classification algorithms and testing procedure may result in significant performance variation across different data sets, and it is unclear a priori how to maximize power.
 Unfortunately, leaving too much latitude to practitioners is not always desirable, as it may inadvertently encourage ``cherry picking" behaviors that, as previously illustrated in Figure~\ref{fig:exp-lhco}, can result in invalid inferences.
 This issue motivates the extension introduced in the next section.
 This extension will channel the flexibility of Algorithm~\ref{alg:conformalized-closed-testing} into a principled, automatic method that often achieves competitively high power in practice while adding a layer of protection against the risks of human-driven selection bias.